D1 FERTILE {{ cycleWheelDayAnchor }}

 FAQ:

-No. It estimates likely timing from calendar information.
-Ovulation predictor kits, cervical mucus observations, basal body temperature patterns, ultrasound, and clinical testing can provide different kinds of evidence.
+No. The result is a calendar estimate.
+Cervical mucus observations, LH tests, basal body temperature patterns, ultrasound, or clinical testing can provide different evidence.

-The estimated ovulation day is average cycle length minus luteal phase length.
-A longer luteal setting moves estimated ovulation earlier in the cycle; a shorter setting moves it later.
+The ovulation day is calculated as average cycle length minus luteal phase.
+Increasing Luteal phase moves the estimate earlier; decreasing it moves the estimate later.

-Enter the shortest and longest recent cycle lengths.
-The variable window will widen, and warnings may tell you that calendar-only timing has lower precision.
+Enter the shortest and longest recent cycle lengths if you know them.
+The Tracking watch window and Variable-cycle fertile range will widen, and warning messages may lower the precision label.

 Can this be used as birth control?